avoidwork/tenso/README.md

 }
 ```

+## Compression
+Compression is enabled by default, for Clients that support `gzip` or `deflate`.
+Compression will be disabled if `SSL` is enabled.

 ## Rate Limiting
 Rate limiting is controlled by configuration, and is disabled by default.
 Rate limiting is based on `token`, `session`, or `ip`, depending upon authentication method.